zxen-xi/metroidjump/README.md

 # metroidjump
 A repository for my indie game, "Metroidjump".

-Azlan Rafiq, AIS Noida.
+Made by Azlan Rafiq, AIS Noida.

-Metroidjump, created with the _Godot_ game engine.
+Metroidjump, a game of jumping, was created with the _Godot_ game engine.

 Both the source code and builds (for windows and android) are located in this repository.